Black History & Stories

 Chester County was an important stop for freedom seekers on their way north.
 The Longwood Progressive Meeting became a beacon to reformers throughout the United States for movements such as the abolition of slavery, women’s rights and temperance.
 Visitor’s and speakers to the meeting house included Frederick Douglass.
 Harriet Tubman, Susan B. Anthony, Sojourner Truth and more.

+We hope you will join us on June 14th as we celebrate Juneteenth National Freedom Day with excitement and great joy.
 Juneteenth National Freedom Day illuminates the fact that slaves celebrated the abolishment of slavery with excitement and great joy.
-It is a reminder to all Americans of the status and importance of Americans of African descent as American citizens.
-For more than 140 years…
+It is a reminder to all…

 A Rich History of Abolition